Munavar7420/Lead-Analysis-Dashboard/README.md

 5. In Tableau, I created a bar chart to analyze the Age distribution of leads.

-6. Created a bar chart to analyze Lead gen source by no.of leads.
+6. Created a pie chart to analyze Lead gen source by no.of leads.

-7. Created a pie chart to analyze the Education Background of Lead applicants.
+7. Created a bar chart to analyze Demo watched Percentage

-8. Created a pie chart to analyze the Gender distribution of Leads.
+8. Created a stacked bar chart to analyze the lead by senior Manager and junior manager

 9. Created a table to analyze Lead stage Distribution.